KxSystems/docs/docs/ml/automl/userguide/preproc.md

 <i class="fab fa-github"></i>
 [KxSystems/automl](https://github.com/kxsystems/automl)

-As previously highlighted, the [function](Insert the link here) used to run the Kx automl offering can be run in a default configuration by setting the final function parameter to (`::`).
-The behaviour exhibited in this case is highlighted here, with the full range of possible modifications outlined in the [advanced](../../adv/params) section.

-The procedures described below outline the steps taken to preprocess data, initialize appropriate models and correctly parameterize the system prior to the application and scoring of machine learning algorithms on the data.
+As highlighted [here](../../userguide) the running of the function `.aml.run` in its default configuration is achieved by setting the final parameter `dict` to `::`.
+The preprocessing of data is of critical importance in all machine learning applications, particularly within automated pipelines where the majority of control is, by definition, removed from the user.
+The preprocessing procedures taken in this default configuration are as follows

+The procedures outlined below most ensure that the data being passed to the feature extraction and algorithm application procedures is consistent and managable.
 In cases where it is appropriate, this page will highlight use-case specific differences in the procedures followed.
-The preprocessing of data is of critical importance in all machine learning applications, particularly within automated pipelines where the majority of control is, by definition, removed from the user.

-Data preprocessing ensures the following:

--  The formatting of data is consistent with the requirements of the machine learning models being applied.
--  Only appropriate data types are passed through the machine learning workflow.
--  Features which would not provide relevant information to a model are removed.
--  Characters, such as infinities and nulls are handled appropriately such that the columns containing them do not need to be removed, while also ensuring that information on their original locations is not lost.

-The procedures outlined below most effectively ensure that data being passed to the feature extraction and algorithm application procedures is consistent and managable.

 ## Outline of procedures